-The comparator can provide its output to a device pin, acting as a replacement for an analog comparator on the board, or it can be used to signal the application via interrupts to cause it to start capturing a sample sequence.
+The comparator can provide its output to a device pin, acting as a replacement for an analog comparator on the board, or it can be used to signal the application via interrupts or triggers to the ADC to cause it to start capturing a sample sequence.
+The interrupt generation and ADC triggering logic is separate.
+This means, for example, that an interrupt can be generated on a rising edge and the ADC triggered on a falling edge.

-Figure 16-1.
+Figure 17-1.
 Analog Comparator Module Block Diagram